hironytic/HNTask/Readme.md

 ## Example

 In this example, `UserList.countUserAsync()` and `self.makeTotalUserStringAsync()` are functions which require some asynchronous operation to get a result.
 Each of these functions returns a `HNTask` object.
-When the asynchronous operation is done in success, the next `then` block is called.
-If error occurs in the operation, `then` block is skipped and the next `catch` block is called.
+When the asynchronous operation is done in success, the next then -block is called.
+If error occurs in the operation, then-block is skipped and the next catch-block is called.

 ```swift
 extension NSError: HNTaskError { }